BRomans/OpenCortex/README.md

 List any software or dependencies that need to be installed before setting up the project.

-- Python 3.8 or higher
+- Python 3.8 or higher (earlier versions might work, but they are not tested)
 - [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

 ```bash